ChrisCrossCrash/django-modern-user/README.md

 `django-modern-user` comes with a custom user manager, `UserPlusManager`, which handles user creation and ensures the email field is used for authentication.

-## Further Customization

-You can further customize the `ModernUser` model and `UserPlusManager` to meet the specific needs of your project.

 ## Contributing

 Feel free to fork the project, open a PR, or submit an issue if you find bugs or have suggestions for improvements.